DiamondLightSource/rootfs/docs/rootfs.rst

 * Build the selected target.

-For the final two steps a target configuration must be specified by setting the symbol `TARGET`, either in the `CONFIG` file or on the command line.
+For the final two steps a target configuration must be specified by setting the symbol `TARGET`, either in the `CONFIG.local` file or on the command line.

 `rootfs` Command